(If you are a potential field supervisor interested in supervising an extern, please click here.)

 - Public Defender Externships with federal, state, and local public defenders

-- State and Local Government Externships with city or county attorneys, attorneys general, and executive or legislative agencies
+- State and Local Government Externships with city or county attorneys; attorneys general; executive or legislative agencies; and legislators (excluding lobbying or partisan political activities

 - U.S. Attorney Externships with civil or criminal divisions of U.S. Attorney offices